ndrean/micro_ex/README.md

 It is complete enough to understand the concepts used but not production code.

-It works on Docker as an API.
-The Elixir containers/services can be reached via _remote_  sessions and the observability services are reachable in the browser (port mapping in _.env.example_).
+It works on Docker as an API with a LiveBook UI to reach the services which have been distributed.

+In practice, you can reach any Elixir containers/services via _remote_  sessions and the observability services are reachable in the browser (port mapping _SERVICES.md_).

+However, we added a LiveBook with BEAM distribution as this facilitates a lot interaction with the microservices.

+You experience the "endpoints hell" (discovery, hardcoded mapping everywhere).
+OpenAPI documentation and Observability are first-class citizens in such projects and are key to help.

+In a separate _nats_ branch, we use [NATS.IO](https://docs.nats.io/) via the [gnat package](https://github.com/nats-io/nats.ex) to address this endpoint management with a different paradigm (event driven pattern) and rethink the architecture.

 - [Livebook launcher](https://github.com/ndrean/micro_ex/blob/main/apps/notebooks/monitoring_dashboard.livemd): <http://localhost:8090>

-[TODO]: setup as an app

 <img src="https://github.com/ndrean/micro_ex/blob/main/priv/Livebook.png" alt="livebook">

 - [Services guide](https://github.com/ndrean/micro_ex/blob/main/SERVICES.md)